thegymnasium/seemingly-seamless/slides-intro.md

 ## Why Are We Here?

-- We're here to talk about customizing Open edX.
+- We’re here to talk about customizing Open edX.
 - We will take you through our history with the platform, and show you where we ended up.
 - Along the way, we ran into many pitfalls, least of which was our desire for maximum customization.

 Notes: